Redslaya/ARCore/ARCoreTutorial.md

 ## Make the Cube Rotate
 This next step is just to add a little pizzazz to our project.

-Navigate to `Assets/Scripts` and create a new C# file.
+In the project hierarchy, under `Assets` create a folder named `Scripts` and create a new C# file.
 If you have Visual Studio installed, this should pull up the IDE, where you can start writing the script.
 Otherwise, pull up your favorite text editor and navigate to the file in your Unity project.
 Outside of the class, make sure you have the following lines:

 ![Rotation Imports](/assets/rotateImports.png)